Treats advanced prostate cancer.

 Warnings While Using This Medicine:

-- Make sure your doctor knows if you have kidney disease, liver disease, bladder blockage, diabetes, heart or blood vessel disease, or spinal cord problems.
+- Tell your doctor if you have kidney disease, liver disease, bladder blockage, diabetes, heart or blood vessel disease, heart failure, or heart rhythm problems.

 - Tell any doctor or dentist who treats you that you are using this medicine.
 This medicine may affect certain medical test results.